binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The above changes to the two hosts files would be effective immediately.
 A restart of the port mapper would not be required in this case.

 There are further details around the `/etc/hosts.[deny & allow]` files in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs) that will help you fine tune which hosts and networks should be permitted to query and receive response from the port mapper.
-Be sure to check them out if you are going to retain the port mapper, so you do not become a victim of a reflected amplified DoS attack and that you keep any RPC servers that you may need exposed to your internal clients.
+Be sure to check them out if you are going to retain the port mapper, so you do not become a victim of a reflected amplified DoS attack, and that you keep any RPC servers that you may need exposed to your internal clients.
 You can test this by running the same command that we did in the [Identify Risks](#vps-identify-risks-unnecessary-and-vulnerable-services-portmap-rpcinfo-t) section.

 {title="rpcinfo", linenos=off, lang=bash}
     rpcinfo -T udp <target host>